Knife Maker's Mark for Jay Fisher Knives

 Some idiot who stole a pattern and photograph of a completed knife from my web site and reproduced it for sale insisted he could do so because I didn't have a patent.
 Okay, let's get this straight: A patent is issued for a device, mechanism, invention, or discovery.
 A knife is a form, it's not a new discovery, and most have no mechanisms or devices.
 Most fixed blade knives and most folding knives and their designs are not patentable.
 Something that would be patentable would be a folding knife locking or operating mechanism that is not already in the public domain.

-Who decides what is a functional aspect, ornamental aspect, decorative aspect, or sculptural aspect of a knife design?
+Who decides what is a functional aspect, ornamental aspect, decorative aspect, design aspect, or sculptural aspect of a knife design?
 Why, it's some bureaucrat in the Copyright Office, that's who.
 This is a huge issue that is destined to tie up the courts and enrich many lawyers for many years, on the backs of artists as they stamp on the cockroaches that circle around.
-Why get involved?
-You will do better to just make your own designs and make your own knives.

 People confuse these terms (design patents, utility patents, and copyrights) all the time.
-Knives are protected under intellectual property right laws with copyright law, not typically patent law, though in some cases design patents apply.
+Knives and their artwork are protected under intellectual property right laws with copyright law, not typically patent law, though in some cases design patents apply.
 It doesn't mean that they are any less protected; it's still illegal to copy them without permission of the copyright owner.

 Trademarks protects symbols, phrases, designs, or words that identify the source of the knife, like a brand name.
 So this means for me that my maker's mark and name is my trademark and cannot be used without my permission.
 This distinguishes my work and products from others.